 Then you can catch either one of the government buses from the bus station on to Bangkok or one of the many luxury bus companies that operate this route from agent offices around Hat Yai bus station.

-In Penang you can buy bus tickets from agents under the KOMTAR building, or online, that will take you all the way to Bangkok and usually consist of a minibus trip to Hat Yai bus station then transfer to a bus or minibus for the long leg to Bangkok.
+In Penang you can buy bus tickets from agents under the KOMTAR building (or online here >) that will take you all the way to Bangkok and usually consist of a minibus trip to Hat Yai bus station, then transfer to a bus or minibus for the long leg to Bangkok.

 From Bangkok you will have to get a bus from Sai Tai bus station (the southern bus station) to Hat Yai, then buy a ticket for a minibus to Penang from the agents located around the Hat Yai bus station or catch a local bus to Padang Besar and cross the border here.

 You can then catch a bus or train from here down to Butterworth and then cross over to the island on the ferry to Penang.